sandyvasquez/adagrams/README.md

 ## Getting Started

-* From the project root, you are able to execute all of your specs by running `rake` in Terminal
+* From the project root, you are able to execute all of your tests by running `rake` in Terminal

 <details>
 <summary>For the curious about `rake`, click here</summary>